The illusion of control

 3. CHOOSE.
 If something is within your control, if you can actually affect a situation or outcome by doing something, then consider the possibilities and decide on a course of action.
 Of course, make sure your goal is do-able.
 (You’re not going to change the political system by yourself.)

 4. ACCEPT.
 If there’s nothing you can do about the situation, then accept that.
 Release the struggle.
 If you’re caught in a powerful current, you’ve got to go with it to survive.
 If you swim against it, you’ll use up all the energy you need to stay afloat.

 5. MINDSET.
 Even when there’s nothing you can do, you can always change your mindset about a situation.
 What’s a positive mindset that might be true for you?
 For instance, rather than catastrophizing a situation, can you perhaps admit that you don’t know what the outcome will be, can you be curious, or can you see it as a challenge?

-6. BREATH.
-Whenever possible, just breath and bring your mind to the present moment.
+6. BREATHE.
+Whenever possible, just breathe and bring your mind to the present moment.
 Being present will not only help your stress, but also take you out of DMN.

 7. REPEAT.
 Keep noticing when you get stuck in the illusion of control.
 Again, just by noticing and not following the worry or rumination, you will improve your stress tolerance.
 But be kind to yourself and patient.
 We do not rewire the brain overnight, but with practice.